youssef-of-web/telegram_bot/README.md

 # telegram_bot

-#install all modules
+#install all modules \n
 npm install

-#create .env file with content of TOKEN
+#create .env file with content of TOKEN \n
-You can find the token in your account telegram TOEKN=XXXXXXXXXXXXXXXXXXXXXXXXXXX
+You can find the token in your account telegram \n TOEKN=XXXXXXXXXXXXXXXXXXXXXXXXXXX

-#start the server
+#start the server \n
 npm start